snbogan/gfa_parser/README.md

 ## Citation

-A manuscript reporting *gfa_parser* is in review.
+A manuscript reporting *gfa_parser* is in revision.
 For now, please cite this Github page and the listed authors if you use *gfa_parser*.